 This PM seeks to demonstrate that licensed and/or certified waiver provider agency staff completed criminal background checks, with satisfactory results, according to regulatory requirements.

-The aggregate total percentage for all waivers for SFY 2021 is 90%, which is a slight increase from SFY 2020 (88%) and the PM remains within the required threshold.
-No remediation is needed.
+The aggregate total percentage for all waivers for SFY 2022 is 86%, which is slightly decreased from SFY 2021 (90%), and SFY 2020 (88%).
+The PM remains within the required threshold.
+No remediation needed.